ElementalMC/PK-Addons/README.md

 # Contributions!
 Are you an addon developer and want to list your addon?
-Do you have information related to any addons listed here you would like updated?
+Do you have information related to any ProjectKorra addons you would like updated or listed?
 Open a PR or issue here!
 All addon information is found in `forum.json` and `github.json`, for projectkorra.com and here respectively.

 Example entry in `github.json`